timbotimbo/flutter_embed_unity/flutter_embed_unity/README.md

 ![6](https://github.com/jamesncl/flutter_embed_unity/assets/15979056/11721c31-2d76-4451-81bf-c0a9fa4bd62e)

-Add the Unity export directory as a repository so gradle can find required libraries / AARs etc in `<your flutter project>/android/build.gradle`:
+Add the Unity export directory as a repository so gradle can find required libraries / AARs etc in `<your flutter project>/android/build.gradle`.
+If you created your project using Flutter 3.27 or earlier, you are likely still using the Groovy syntax:

 ```
 allprojects {